stevenroose/hal/README.md

 	- coming soon: script descriptor support

 - tx
-	- decode: decode a transaction to JSON
+	- create: create a binary transaction from JSON
-	- encode: encode a JSON transaction to binary
+	- decode: decode a binary transaction to JSON

 More to come!